 At the start of a new rookie adventure, the player rolls for their race and background—they are Ulryn, a drow elf hermit with proficiency in Charisma saving throws.
 They then roll for their ability scores as normal.

 Ulryn gains all the perks and equipment of her race and background (excluding the background feature), and starts with (3 + CON) hit points and one d4 hit die.
-As a hermit, she has only 5 gp to spend on additional starting equipment.
-Life as a rookie is tough.
+As a hermit, she has only 5 gp to spend on starting equipment—life as a rookie is tough.